waggle-sensor/core/waggle_filesystem.md

 ## Writable Partition

-This writable partition takes the remaining storage capability (e.g., 8 GB out of 16 GB storage).
+This writable partition takes the remaining storage capability (e.g., 8 GB out of 16 GB storage, after 8 GB is taken by read-only partition).
 The partition is mounted under `/wagglerw`. `/var` and `/srv` are linked to this partition (under `/wagglerw`) as those directories should remain writable by OS and software.
 Waggle plugin software codes, their configuration files, raw-to-intermediate data, used by Waggle services and plugins, etc are stored in this partition.

 ## Instructions on Making The Read-only Partition in Waggle

 Pseudocode of the instructions is described below.
 The actual code block can be found in [waggle_init.sh](https://github.com/waggle-sensor/core/blob/master/scripts/waggle_init.sh#L344) (Line 344 through 503).
+Each step is linked with the actual codes.

 1) [Make 3 partitions](https://github.com/waggle-sensor/core/blob/master/scripts/waggle_init.sh#L347)
 2) [Make bootloader](https://github.com/waggle-sensor/core/blob/master/scripts/waggle_init.sh#L353)